Parking Permit Types & Supporting Documents

 Volunteer Permit

-Volunteers working for an organisation with a fixed address within the Byron Bay pay parking area. must provide:
+Volunteers working for an organisation with a fixed address within a pay parking area must provide:

 • Current vehicle registration certificate in the name of the applicant.